ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 “JavaScript is single-threaded, so it doesn’t scale.
 JavaScript is a toy language because it doesn’t support multithreading.”
 Outside (and inside) the web community, statements like these are common.

-And in a way, it’s true: JavaScript’s event loop means your program does one thing at a time.
+In a way, it’s true: JavaScript’s event loop means your program does one thing at a time.
 This intentional design decision shields us from an entire class of multithreading woes, but it has also birthed the misconception that JavaScript can’t handle concurrency.

-But in fact, JavaScript’s design is well-suited for solving a plethora of concurrency problems without succumbing to the “gotchas” of other multithreaded languages.
+In fact, JavaScript’s design is well-suited for solving a plethora of concurrency problems without succumbing to the “gotchas” of other multithreaded languages.
 You might say that JavaScript is single-threaded… just so it can be multithreaded!
 </p></blockquote>